 Mr. Goodman also has considerable experience in both in-court and out-of-court debt restructurings and other financial workout matters, including the representation of debtors and creditors in a number of large Chapter 11 proceedings.
 Mr. Goodman's extensive experience in corporate transactions and the securities laws has proven invaluable to debtors, creditors, investors, and other parties in large and complex Chapter 11 reorganizations.

 Prior to joining the firm, Mr. Goodman served as a clerk for Judge Frank J. Battisti of the US District Court for the Northern District of Ohio.

 - Grupo Energía Bogotá, as borrower, in connection with $749 million senior unsecured credit facility with a syndicate of international banks and related redemption of GEB's senior notes due 2021.

 - The Republic of El Salvador, as borrower, in connection with a $97 million bridge loan.

-- Fintech Europe S.A.R.L., as lender, in connection with a $215 million secured loan to Empresas ICA and assistance to Fintech as creditor in connection with ICA's insolvency proceedings in Mexico.
+- New York-based hedge fund, as lender, in connection with a $215 million secured loan to Empresas ICA and assistance to client as creditor in connection with ICA's insolvency proceedings in Mexico.